davvalent/edn6103/static/presentations/introduction.md

 - ★★★★ use URIs to denote things, so that people can point at your stuff
 - ★★★★★ link your data to other data to provide context

-Le site http://5stardata.info/en/ propose pour chacune des 5 étapes de l’ouverture des données des exemples et explique les coûts et les bénéfices qui les accompagne.
+Le site http://5stardata.info/en/ propose pour chacune des 5 étapes de l’ouverture des données des exemples et explique les coûts et les bénéfices qui les accompagnent.
 Les données utilisées pour les exemples sont issues de ‘*the temperature forecast for Galway, Ireland for the next 3 days*’.

 ===↓===